A Guide to Mozzarella di Bufala

-What comes to mind when you think of Mozzarella?
-That perfect porcelain white coloured globe, that pristine white sphere that is so succulent and tasty, delicious in every way and always perfect in every situation.
-The term “mozzarella” is abused and misused throughout, so let us help you get a clear picture as to what real mozzarella is and why the authentic stuff has gained it’s right to be considered a luxury product.
-(That is to die for).
+What comes to mind when you think of mozzarella?
+That perfect porcelain globe, that pristine white sphere that is so succulent and tasty, delicious in every way.
+However, the term “mozzarella” is often abused and misused so read our guide to real mozzarella di bufala and find out why the real deal can be considered a luxury product.

 Let’s start off by explaining what mozzarella is.
-Mozzarella di Bufala is made with whole water bufalo milk, while mozzarella made from cows milk is called Fior di latte.
-The term comes from the Neapolitan dialect word “mozzare” which means “to cut off”.
-Why is this?
-The stretched curd used to make this cheese is cut off by using the index finger and the thumb.
-This term first appeared in historic documents dating back to the 12th century.
+Mozzarella di Bufala is made with whole water buffalo milk, while mozzarella made from cows milk is called fior di latte (or simply labeled ‘mozzarella without the ‘bufala’).
+The term comes from the Neapolitan dialect word “mozzare” which means “to cut off” because the stretched curd used to make this cheese is cut off by using the index finger and the thumb.
+This term first appeared in historical documents dating back to the 12th century.

 It all starts off with pristine and healthy whole buffalo milk.